Title

 Reporting maltreatment

-People who work in programs licensed by the department are legally required (mandated) to report suspected abuse, neglect, and exploitation of children and vulnerable adults, but anyone can voluntarily report.
+People who work in programs licensed by the department are legally required (mandated) to report suspected abuse, neglect, and exploitation of children.
+DCYF provides resources for mandated reporters

 Statistics and trends